Shuzhengz/TPFanCtrl2/README.md

 Do not build the project without TPFCIcon and TPFCIcon_noballons, they are necessary parts of the application and the main fan control software will not function without them

+### Note

+If you get Linker Tools Error LNK2026: module unsafe for SAFESEH image when building:

+- Go to Project properties -> Configuration Properties -> Linker -> Advanced
+- Disable option `Image has Safe Exception Handlers` (No (/SAFESEH:NO)

 ## Running at startup (Not Recommended)